 - Access iTunes, Amazon and Google Play (with certain models)

 Apple TV, Amazon Fire and Chromecast streaming devices all have access to Netflix and BBC iPlayer, but so does your Smart TV.
 Here’s what else there is on offer.

-- Apple TV 4K - use Siri voice search to find the next big thing on Netflix – then watch in awesome detail with 4K HDR compatibility*.
+Use Siri voice search to find the next big thing on Netflix – then watch in awesome detail with 4K HDR compatibility*.
 Transform your TV into a powerful games console with the A10X Fusion chip.
-Get Apple TV 4K

-- Amazon Fire stick - plug it into the back of your TV.
-Tell Alexa what you want to watch (Alexa, find comedies) or binge watch (Alexa, play next episode).
+Plug it into the back of your TV.
+Tell Alexa what you want to watch (Alexa, find Home Alone 2) or binge watch (Alexa, play next episode).
 Get instant access to the biggest Amazon original series.
-Get the Amazon Fire Stick

 If you’re buying a new large screen TV, it’s most likely to be Smart.
 This will give you access to Netflix, Amazon Instant Video and catch-up TV like iPlayer and All 4.

 But by investing a further £30 on a Fire Stick or Chromecast you can get so much more from your new TV.
 And if you’re an Apple family, then it’s worth investing that bit more in Apple TV for iTunes.

 Now you know what you need to watch your favourite shows online, get the perfect sound system with our guide on home cinema setup.